basheertp/interview-questions/react.md

       - **Elements** are the smallest building blocks in React—objects that describe what you want to see.
       - **Components** are functions or classes that return elements and encapsulate logic, structure, and behavior for parts of your UI.

+### Q. When to use a Class Component over a Function Component?

+After the addition of Hooks(i.e. React 16.8 onwards) it is always recommended to use Function components over Class components in React.
+Because you could use state, lifecycle methods and other features that were only available in class component present in function component too.

+But even there are two reasons to use Class components over Function components.

+1. If you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries.
+2. In older versions, If the component needs _state or lifecycle methods_ then you need to use class component.